-Over 50,000 citizens aged 65 and above live in Cardiff, who contribute to all areas of life in the city.
+Over 50,000 citizens over the age of 65 years old live in Cardiff, who contribute to all areas of life in the city.

-Life expectancy is increasing, and the city has recognised the need to adapt if it is to support the continued physical and mental well-being of the older population.
+Life expectancy is increasing, and the city has recognised the need to adapt if it is to support the continued physical and mental wellbeing of the older population.
 In recent years a focus has been placed on designing communities in a way that accommodates the needs of older people, with housing options developed that enable people to live independently, in their own homes and communities for as long as possible.
-86.7 % of older people (aged 65+) feel that they live in a home that best supports their well-being as a result, with four-fifths feeling actively involved in decisions made about their care and support.
+86.7% of older people (aged 65+) feel that they live in a home that best supports their well-being as a result, with four fifths feeling actively involved in decisions made about their care and support.

 However, increased life expectancy has also meant a greater number of people suffering from ill health in later life and relying even more on public services.
-Older people are more likely to have long-term conditions and complex care needs, and have longer, more frequent stays in hospital.
+Older people are more likely to have long term conditions and complex care needs, and have longer, more frequent stays in hospital.
 Longstanding issues related to delays in the discharging of older patients can particularly lead to worse health outcomes and increase long-term care needs, and there is a recognised need to increase community care capacity for adults.
-Furthermore, poor health in older age can contribute to increased social isolation, separating older people from their communities.
+Furthermore, poor health in older age can contribute to increased social isolation, separating older people off from their communities.

-As well as representing the greatest risk to the city's older people, the Covid-19 pandemic further increased loneliness and isolation for people of all ages, and increased the risk of health anxiety, panic, and depression.
-It also highlighted the importance of public services for many older people in the city, particularly those who are most vulnerable.
-To meet the challenge, services were reshaped and additional care and support measures put in place, which has seen a lasting strengthening of partnership working between the city's health and social care services.
+As well as representing the greatest risk to the city's older people, the Covid-19 pandemic has further increased loneliness and isolation for people of all ages, and increased the risk of health anxiety, panic, and depression.
+It has also highlighted the importance of public services for many older people in the city, particularly those who are most vulnerable.
+To meet the challenge presented by the pandemic, services have been reshaped and additional care and support measures have been put in place, with partnership working and integration between the city's health and social care services taken to a new level.

 Demand pressures and costs associated with an ageing population are therefore significant and show no sign of reducing.
 In parallel, the UK is continuing to face a shortage of care workers and health care staff, with national demand outstripping supply of these essential posts.
-Finding solutions to these longterm challenges will mean public services working in ever closer partnership to help older people stay safe, as healthy and independent as possible, and to lead lives that have value, meaning and purpose.
+Finding solutions to these long-term challenges will mean public services working in ever closer partnership to help older people stay safe, as healthy, and independent as possible, and to lead lives that have value, meaning and purpose.

-Cardiff's ageing population is expected to continue to grow - over the next ten years, there is expected to be a 17.8 % increase in those aged 65+, a 9.2 % increase in those aged 85+ and a 5.9% increase in those aged 90+7.
-It is therefore important that the city focuses on creating age friendly environments which foster healthy and active ageing, making it possible for people to continue to stay in their homes, participate in the activities they value - including arts, culture and heritage events - and contribute to their communities for as long as possible.
+Cardiff's ageing population is predicted to continue to grow - over the next ten years, there is expected to be a 17.8 % increase in those aged 65+, a 9.2%increase in those aged 85+ and a 5.9% increase in those aged 90+.
+It is therefore important that the city focuses on creating age friendly environments which foster healthy and active ageing, making it possible for people to continue to stay in their homes, participate in the activities they value, and contribute to their communities for as long as possible.
 Preventing any unnecessary time spent in hospital will remain crucial to this agenda and close partnership working will be essential to progress a strategic response, including establishing interim assessment arrangements for discharge and recovery outside of hospital, setting up a joint reablement model of care, and using block contracts for domiciliary care.